clemcrafts/trumid/README.md

 Together, these measures significantly enhance the reliability and quality of data within the system, crucial for accurate weather forecasting.

-## 3. Conclusion: New Architecture Evaluation
+## d.
+Conclusion: New Architecture Evaluation

 ### Average latency: *3 seconds*/hour and stable over time